sailscastshq/docs.sailscasts.com/docs/git-vibe/cli-reference.md

 - `--agent <agent>`: attach session metadata such as `codex`
 - `--task <task>`: attach a short task description

+Fresh vibes also inherit shared runtime paths from the primary checkout before any `post-create` hook runs.
+By default that means `node_modules`, which helps a new vibe feel immediately runnable when the base checkout is already set up.

 ### `git vibe issue <number>`

 Open or create a vibe from a GitHub issue number.